PatrickJS/angular-hmr/README.md

 bootloader(main);

 ```
-`bootloader` is only needed to detech that the dom is ready before bootstraping otherwise bootstrap.
-This is needed because that dom is already ready during reloading
+`bootloader` is only needed to detect that the dom is ready before bootstraping otherwise bootstrap.
+This is needed because that dom is already ready during reloading.

 ## Important Helpers
 * **removeNgStyles**: remove angular styles